-Knesset Speaker Levin calls on Lapid to release coalition agreements
+Knesset Speaker Levin to announce Lapid-Bennett coalition on Monday

-Knesset speaker Yariv Levin told Yesh Atid leader Yair Lapid on Friday to submit all the agreements he has signed with parties that will be joining his coalition.
+Knesset Speaker Yariv Levin confirmed on Friday afternoon that he would announce that Yesh Atid leader Yair Lapid has managed to form a coalition on Monday, a technical step required before the Knesset can approve the new government.
+Levin's announcement came after concerns were raised of him attempting to delay the step.Earlier Friday, Levin told Yesh Atid leader Yair Lapid to submit all the agreements he has signed with parties that will be joining his coalition.

 The agreements were reached by Wednesday, but have not been finalized.